Board of Directors

 FOUNDER / EXECUTIVE DIRECTOR

 Josie is the founder and Executive Director of Drama Club.
-Previous work includes teaching at Sing Sing Correctional Facility and Woodbourne Correctional Facility, both men’s prisons upstate New York.
-She taught courses on acting, public speaking and comedy to these incarcerated individuals and had the honor of performing alongside them in full productions of “A Few Good Men” and “Our Town”.
-Before founding Drama Club, Josie developed a year-round drop-in acting class for GEMS (Girls Educating and Mentoring Services) serving girls and young women who have experienced commercial sexual exploitation and domestic trafficking.
-She was also an integral part of the development and implementation of a new theatre program for youth from Hour Children and Ravenswood Houses (NYCHA), which she co-facilitated with a formerly incarcerated person.
-Over the last eight years she has taught Acting, Improvisation, and Text Analysis at Fordham University, New York University, Montclair State University, Nassau Community College, Purchase College, SUNY and Larry Singer Studios.
+Previous work includes teaching for Rehabilitation Through the Arts at Sing Sing and Woodbourne Correctional Facilities, where she taught courses on acting, public speaking and comedy.
+Before founding Drama Club, Josie developed a drop-in acting class for GEMS, serving girls and young women who have experienced commercial sexual exploitation and domestic trafficking.
+Over the last ten years she has taught Acting, Improvisation, and Text Analysis at Fordham University, New York University, Montclair State University, and Larry Singer Studios.
 She holds an MFA from NYU’s Graduate Acting program.

 DIRECTOR OF EDUCATION